RyanThomasMusser/kickstart-meteor-react-flowrouter-SSR-codeSplit/README.md

 Skeleton project for **Meteor** with **React**, **Redux**, **Webpack**, **FlowRouter**, Server side rendering (**SSR**) and code **splitting**!
 It's the skeleton project I wish I'd had when starting a serious Meteor project.
 It aims at providing all the structure and boilerplate for a modern web app.

+If you like it, give it some stars :)

+### Goal
+Provide an excellent starting point for an ambitious Meteor app.
+There's probably some overkills if you're doing a hackathon project.

+### How to help
+I'd love to get contributions on what you wish you'd knew when you got seriously started.
+There're are a few things that come in mind: more tests, deployement scripts, mantra, etc. But any idea/feedback/PR is welcomed!

 ## Sharing experience about the key technologies:
 ### Meteor
 [Meteor](https://docs.meteor.com) is a fullstack javascript framework.